-The value of I becoming noticeably high at the flow front (where volume fraction decreases and bouncing dynamics takes place), the friction coefficient at this point may be overestimated, and may result in the underestimation of the final run-out by the continuum model.
-It is, however, uncertain whether the $\mu(I)$ -rheology applies at all at the tip of the front, where grains are in a nearly gaseous state, and where their number is small enough to question the validity of continuum modeling.
+The value of I becoming noticeably high at the flow front (where volume fraction decreases and bouncing dynamics takes place), the friction coefficient at this point may be overestimated, and result in the under-estimation of the final run-out by the continuum model.
+It is however uncertain whether the $\mu(I)$ rheology applies at all at the tip of the front, where grains are in a nearly gaseous state, and where their number is small enough to question the validity of continuum modeling.

-Only dry granular flows have been considered so far, but however an interesting perspective is to introduce in the present model the physics of immersed dense granular flows (Cassar et al. 2005; Rondo et al. 2010; Chauchat & Médale 2010).
+Only dry granular flows were considered so far, however an interesting perspective is to introduce in the present model the physics of immersed dense granular flows (Cassar et al. 2005; Rondo et al. 2010; Chauchat & Médale 2010).
 Wider perspectives of this work include the efficient simulation of real systems such as geophysical flows or industrial handling of granular matter: the 2D continuum simulations presented here only take a few minutes to run on a standard PC.
-Moreover, the work provides a new approach to validate and possibly improve Saint-Venant/shallow-layer approaches.
+Moreover it provides a new approach to validate and possibly improve Saint-Venant shallow-layer approaches.

-The complete two-dimensional continuum simulations presented in this paper support the reliability of the $\mu(I)$ -rheology to capture the dynamics of dry gravity-driven non-uniform transient granular flows (beside steady shear), at least in two-dimensions.
+At any rate, the complete 2D continuum simulations presented in this paper support the reliability of the $\mu(I)$ -rheology to capture the dynamics of dry gravity-driven non-uniform transient granular flows (beside steady shear), at least in 2D.
 They are reproducible, and now part of the Gerris test suite (Lagrée 2010) and (Popinet 2011).
 We next plan to study the flow structure of the continuum model in more detail.
-We also hope that further applications in more severe configurations (three-dimensional, moving boundaries, etc) will confirm these encouraging first results.
+We also hope that further applications in more trying configurations (3D, moving boundaries, etc) will confirm these encouraging first results.